Too Late To Operate? Surgery Near End Of Life Is Common, Costly

 Redberg said her mother laughed and said, "I'm not interested in doing something that will help me in three to five years.
 I doubt I'll be here."

-Finding Solutions
+Finding solutions

 The momentum of hospital care can make people feel as if they're on a moving train and can't jump off.